Oussama1403/BS-OCR/README.md

 # BS-OCR

-BS-OCR is a Pyqt program that helps you extract text from images using Optical Character Recognition.
+BS-OCR is a PyQt5 program that helps you extract text from images using Optical Character Recognition.

 ### Prerequisites